 Acknowledgment (optional)

-Should state gratitude to funding foundations and institutions as well as persons who actually made efforts to help you in conducting the experiments or improving the manuscript
+The authors should state gratitude to funding foundations and institutions as well as people who made efforts to help you in conducting the experiments or improving the manuscript

 Figures and photographs